ConsumerDataStandardsAustralia/standards-maintenance/README.md

 * A teleconference to discuss the selected backlog items during week 2 of each iteration
 * A teleconference to discuss the final proposals prior to submission to the Advisory Council during week 6 of each iteration

-## Key Dates

-The key dates for the next iteration are as follows:
-* 30th September - Iteration 1 Commences.
-Start of grooming phase
-* 9th October - Backlog review teleconference (To be confirmed)
-* 14th October - Backlog published.
-Start of consultation phase
-* 6th November - Proposal review teleconference (To be confirmed)
-* 11th November - Proposals finalised.
-Start of approval phase
-* 22nd November - Standards updated to accommodate approved proposals

 ## Visual Project Boards

 A project board for each sector will be maintained in this repository.
 These poject boards will be used to track progress on each of the prioritised issues.